IRC with SSL and OTR Encryption

 /set nick your_nickname

-Official documentation of the OTR plugin suggests to set the following option to speed up sessions:
+The official documentation of the OTR plugin suggests setting the following option to speed up sessions:

 /set cmd_queue_speed 1msec